 Medication-assisted treatment may be recommended for certain individuals who are working to recover from opioid or alcohol addiction.
 Medication-assisted treatment in Louisiana combines medications with behavioral therapies and counseling, an approach that has been shown to increase the medication’s effectiveness.

 Methadone and buprenorphine-based medications such as Suboxone are used in this way as maintenance medications.
 These medications help an individual to maintain abstinence while preventing withdrawal.
-Disulfiram (Antabuse) and acamprosate (Campral) are available to help maintain recovery from an alcohol use disorder.
+Disulfiram (Antuse) and acamprosate (Campral) are available to help maintain recovery from an alcohol use disorder.

 Alternative Therapies Used In Addiction Treatment